linux-nvme/nvme-cli/README.md

   # nvme help

 ## Distro Support
-### Ubunutu
+### Ubuntu

-A Debian based package for nvme-cli is currently maintained as a Ubunuta PPA.
-To install nvme-cli using this approach please perform the following steps:
+A Debian based package for nvme-cli is currently maintained as a Ubuntu PPA.
+Right now there is support for Trusty, Vivid and Wiley.
+To install nvme-cli using this approach please perform the following
+steps:
 1. Add the sbates PPA to your sources.
 One way to do this is to run
     ```
     sudo add-apt-repository ppa:sbates